10 quick tips that help you explore Dublin like a pro

 Must see places

-Dublin is a beautiful city and there are numerous attractions to see over here and that’s why we’ll only give you our favourite ones: Phoenix Park is beautiful and is the biggest City Park within Europe and is twice the size of New York Central Park.
+Dublin is a beautiful city and there are numerous attractions to see on your Dublin bucket list: Phoenix Park is beautiful and is the biggest City Park within Europe and is twice the size of New York Central Park.
 The President resides over there and you can combine it with a visit at Dublin Zoo.
 River Liffey is known by its famous bridges that cross it.
 Every bridge has a different meaning and back in the days, the water was even used to brew Guinness.
 Temple bar area is definitely worth a visit.
 Even though it is more expensive than other areas, it is a must see.
 Trinity College, built on order of Queen Elizabeth I, is stunning.
 You should go and check it out.
 Dublin Castle, with its beautiful gardens is another place we suggest.
 Besides, it’s for free.
 A walk in Merrion Park, where the statue of Oscar Wilde is to be found, is great in summers.
 Also, Stephen’s Green Park with its numerous statues is nice to see.

 Dublin has lots of eating out possibilities but we suggest that you try the Irish kitchen first.
 Pubs are perfect for that and you can combine your evening meal with a nice Pint of Guinness or Kilkenny which are traditional Irish beers.
 Afternoon Tea, which is surprisingly the national drink, is served in many places including our Davenport Hotel.
 You should come and try out a nice cup of tea with a delicious piece of pie.
 Please notice, Ireland is famous for its pies.
 Dublin also offers a lot of wallet-friendly places to eat.
 You can have a quick bagel or just some noodles throughout the city.
 If you would like to have nice dinner somewhere, why don’t you go and check out the Ivy or Chapter One.
 Anyways, Dublin has switched from a traditional kitchen to a modern place which offers any kind of food from low budget to high class.